creativetimofficial/argon-flutter/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Argon PRO Flutter.
+We use GitHub Issues as the official bug tracker for the Argon Flutter.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Argon PRO Flutter.
+1. Make sure that you are using the latest version of the Argon Flutter.
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be platform specific, so specifying on what platform you encountered the issue might help.